What is Classroom Polling?

 Classroom polling can be used to facilitate more meaningful and interactive learning experiences, by allowing instructors to;

-- gauge prior student knowledge,
+- gauge prior student knowledge, before covering new material,

 - provide student self assessment opportunities,